 Ontario Hydro reported a midday power surge as streetlights came on in Toronto.
 In Bradford, Pennsylvania hundreds of panicked townspeople called the Bell Telephone Co. as ash blacked out the midday sun.
 In New York the pall made the front page of the Times.
 In Scotland it brought traffic to a standstill.

-Firestorm is a crisp and timely account of a little-known natural disaster.
-Fire losses have never been greater with Western drought and climate change, according to Natural Resources Canada.
-All that is missing is the spectacle of an indigo sun.
+Firestorm is a crisp and timely account of a little-known natural disaster, the spectacle of an indigo sun.

 By Holly Doan